-- 77.1 Flextime is designed to assist employees in achieving a balance between work and family life, with each flextime arrangement specifically tailored to suit both the employee's and Territory Generation's requirements. - 77.2 While employee requests to enter a flextime arrangement are subject to operational requirements all reasonable attempts should be made to accommodate such requests.
-Where a decision is made to refuse an employee's request to enter into a flextime arrangement, the employee must be provided with written reasons for the decision. - 77.3 Administrative and Corporate Services, Science and Engineering Professional, Technical Coordinator and Technical Specialist employees may request to enter a flextime arrangement subject to the following conditions: - (a) the span of hours being 6.00 am to 6.00 pm; - (b) the minimum full-time ordinary hours of duty being 37.5 hours a week, 75 hours per fortnight or 150 hours over four (4) weeks, up until 8 April 2026; - (c) from 9 April 2026 the minimum full-time ordinary hours of duty for all employees will be 36.75 hours a week, 73.5 hours per fortnight, or 147 hours over four weeks; - (d) agreement with the direct manager that flextime is operationally suitable for the work unit and employee; - (e) agreement with the direct manager on the following: - (i) the hours of work; - (ii) the timing of taking accumulated hours (including days off); and - (iii) meal and work breaks; and - (f) review of the arrangement at any time (following consultation), based on changing operational requirements or employee performance under the arrangement. - 77.4 Timesheets documenting hours worked towards the accrual of flextime credits must be kept by the employee and submitted to the direct manager on a fortnightly basis for approval. - 77.5 The actual hours of attendance and the timing and taking of accumulated hours (including days off), meal breaks and work breaks will be arranged within the relevant work group or work area to provide optimum benefit to Territory Generation, its customers and the workforce but specifically ensuring that there is adequate coverage during standard business hours to ensure operational efficiencies and the effective delivery of services. - 77.6 Hours worked towards the accrual of flextime credits accrue on a time for time (i.e. single time) basis.
+- 72.1 Flextime is designed to assist employees in achieving a balance between work and family life, with each flextime arrangement specifically tailored to suit both the employee's and PWC's requirements. - 72.2 While employee requests to enter a flextime arrangement are subject to operational requirements all reasonable attempts should be made to accommodate such requests.
+Where a decision is made to refuse an employee's request to enter into a flextime arrangement, the employee must be provided with written reasons for the decision.

-- 77.7 Subject to clause 77.8, a maximum of five (5) days worth of flextime credits may be "banked" by agreement between an employee and Territory Generation.
-A banked flextime credit must be used at an agreed time within three (3) months from the date on which it was banked.
-Where an employee is unable to use their flextime credits within the period, the employee and manager must have a discussion to plan a way to address the excess credit within the next four weeks. - 77.8 Upon written request, the CEO may approve banking of flextime arrangements outside of the parameters set out in clause 77.7 if they considers that an exception from the general rule is appropriate in the circumstances.
+- 72.3 Administrative and Corporate Services, Science and Engineering Professional, Technical Coordinator and Technical Specialist employees may request to enter a flextime arrangement subject to the following conditions: - (a) the span of hours being 6.00 am to 6.00 pm; - (b) the minimum full-time ordinary hours of duty being 37.5 hours a week, 75 hours per fortnight or 150 hours over four weeks up until 8 April 2026; - (c) from 9 April 2026 the minimum full-time ordinary hours of duty being 36.75 hours a week, 73.5 hours per fortnight or 147 hours over four weeks; - (d) agreement with the direct manager that flextime is operationally suitable for the work unit and employee; - (e) agreement with the direct manager on the following: - (i) the hours of work; - (ii) the timing of taking accumulated hours (including days off); and - (iii) meal and work breaks; and - (f) review of the arrangement at any time (following consultation), based on changing operational requirements or employee performance under the arrangement. - 72.4 Timesheets documenting hours worked towards the accrual of flextime credits must be kept by the employee and submitted to the direct manager on a fortnightly basis for approval. - 72.5 The actual hours of attendance and the timing and taking of accumulated hours (including days off), meal breaks and work breaks will be arranged within the relevant work group or work area to provide optimum benefit to PWC, its customers and the workforce but specifically ensuring that there is adequate coverage during standard business hours to ensure operational efficiencies and the effective delivery of services. - 72.6 Hours worked towards the accrual of flextime credits accrue on a time for time (i.e. single time) basis. - 72.7 Subject to clause 72.8, a maximum of five days worth of flextime credits may be "banked" by agreement between an employee and PWC.
+A banked flextime credit must be used at an agreed time within three months from the date on which it was banked.
+Where an employee is unable to use their flextime credits within the four week period, the employee and manager must have a discussion to plan a way to address the excess credit within the next four weeks. - 72.8 Upon written request, the CEO may approve banking of flextime arrangements outside of the parameters set out in clause 72.7 if the employee considers that an exception from the general rule is appropriate in the circumstances.

-78. Work at Public Forums
+73. Work at Public Forums